About Johnny Wyatt – CEO

 Before The J3 Effect

-Before The J3 Effect, I spent a lifetime leading worship arts departments in churches from Texas and Oklahoma, to New Mexico and finally in Arizona.
+Before The J3 Effect, I spent a lifetime leading worship arts departments in churches.
+I served in Texas, Oklahoma, New Mexico and finally in Arizona.

 The last 17 years of that career, I led the Music and Arts department at the 7000 member Casas Church here in Tucson.
 It was my privilege to produce not only the worship service experience for thousands of attendees every weekend, but Easter and Christmas Pageants that became city-wide events.
 For two years I led the Pusch Ridge Community Chorus, performing with the Tucson Symphony Orchestra at Oro Valley’s Fourth of July Celebration.